aesraethr/firefox-contact-file/README.md

 firefoxos-contacts-importer
 ===========================

-Import your contacts from sdcard to Firefox OS.
+Import your contacts from sdcard ldif file to Firefox OS.

 # How to make it work